 Stem cell therapy is an exciting emerging science, but it is still in its early development.
 We’ve seen patients experience promising results and increased healing with treatments for shoulders, knees, and back, but we can’t always guarantee a definite outcome, since everyone is different.
 It’s not a proven therapy, but it is an evolving treatment that is highly promising.

 That said, because scientists are in the earlier stages of discovery when it comes to stem cells and how they work, new developments are being uncovered all the time.

 In fact, researchers at Cincinnati Children’s Hospital recently discovered how to use stem cells to generate a mini liver, pancreas and biliary ducts.

 It’s the world’s first-ever set of three functional organoids, liver, pancreas and biliary ducts, that functions as one system.
+For the first time, a set of three functional organoids, liver, pancreas and biliary ducts have been found functioning in a single system.
 The findings were published last September in Nature.

 Could Stem Cells Grow Replacement Organs One Day?

 The discovery could be the beginning of a future where waiting lists for organ transplants become a thing of the past, where stem cells could be used to grow entirely new organs for transplant.
 An average of 20 people die everyday waiting for an organ transplant, and approximately 113,000 people in the U.S. are on the national transplant waiting list, according to data from the Human Resources and Services Administration.